Message from the CEO

 In fiscal 2016, we formulated the FY2016–2018 Group CSR Initiative Policy mainly based on changes in the external environment, the expectations of stakeholders, and Mizuho strategies in order to serve as our policy for CSR initiatives during the period of the new Medium–term Business Plan.

 In our core businesses, we will work primarily to develop industries that take into consideration global issues, help revitalize regional economies, promote a more efficient flow of financial assets in Japan, and encourage creation and innovation in businesses that apply new technologies, including the newly emerging "FinTech" sector.
-In addition, we will contribute to financial solutions unique to Mizuho related to growth strategies for Japan as it heads toward the Tokyo 2020 Olympic and Paralympic Games and beyond.
+In addition, we will contribute to financial solutions unique to Mizuho, in cooperation with a broad range of stakeholders, related to growth strategies for Japan as it heads toward the Olympic and Paralympic Games Tokyo 2020 and beyond.

 Regarding social contributions, we will continue to proactively support financial education, which is an activity well–suited to the capabilities and interests of financial institutions while also promoting activities that reflect the needs of local communities and society at large.

-Furthermore, we will actively disclose information regarding these CSR initiatives through our integrated reports, website, and other means from the perspective of ESG, the importance of which is increasing.
-We are also committed to further strengthening communication with stakeholders.
+In implementing our CSR initiatives, we will actively disclose information through our integrated reports, website, and other means as we take into account the perspective of ESG, which is rising substantially in importance, and the new disclosure frameworks proposed by TCFD* and others.
+We will also work to substantially strengthening communication with stakeholders.

 President & Group CEO